Changshan: History

 The precursors of both the changshan and the qipao were introduced to China during the Qing dynasty (17th–20th centuries).
 The Manchus in 1636 ordered that all Han Chinese should adopt the Manchu's hairstyle as well as their attire of dress or face harsh punishment including death penalty.
 However, by the time of the Qianlong Emperor, however, the adoption of Manchu clothing dressing code was only required to the scholar-official elites and did not apply to the entire male population.
 The court dress of the Qing dynasty also had to follow the attire of the Manchu people; however, commoner Han men and women were still allowed to wear the hanfu under some circumstances and/or if they fell under the exemptions of the Tifayifu policy.
 The order of wearing Manchu's hairstyle however still remained as a fundamental rule for all Chinese men.

 Over time, the commoner Han men adopted the changshan while Han women continued to the wear the hanfu predominantly in the style of aoqun.
 The traditional Chinese Hanfu-style of clothing for men was gradually replaced.
 Over time, the Manchu-style of male dress gained popularity among Han men.

 Changshan was considered formal dress for Chinese men before Western-style suits were widely adopted in China.
 The male changshan could be worn under a western overcoat, and topped with a fedora and scarf.
 This combination expressed an East Asian modernity in the early 20th century.

-The 1949 Communist Revolution ended the wearing of changshan and other traditional clothing in Shanghai.
-Shanghainese emigrants and refugees carried the fashion to Hong Kong, where it remained popular.
-Recently in Shanghai and elsewhere in mainland China, many people have revived wearing the Shanghainese changshan.
-It is made of silk.
+The 1949 Communist Revolution replaced the wearing of changshan and other traditional clothing with the Zhongshan suit.
+Shanghainese emigrants and refugees carried the fashion to Hong Kong, where it remained popular, but over time it was overtaken by western fashions.
+After the 1970s, Shanghai and elsewhere in mainland China, many people have revived wearing the Shanghainese changshan.